 Every year thousands of dogs join their families and travel by ferry for a holiday.
-Most crossings require your dog to remain in your vehicle or one of the ferry’s kennels and we have teamed up with the RSPCA to help make sure that wherever your dog spends his or her time, their experience is a positive and enjoyable one.
+Travelling by ferry offers different pet options dependent on the route, however usually your dog will be able to remain in your vehicle, stay in an on board kennel or remain with their owner in a pet-friendly cabin or in a dedicated pet lounge.
+We have teamed up with the RSPCA to help make sure that wherever your dog spends his or her time, their experience is a positive and enjoyable one.

 Think about when best to book your crossing:

-- Be aware that leaving your dog in a vehicle can lead to heat stroke and in some cases, can be fatal.
-Some types of dog are more prone to heatstroke, like very old or young dogs, dogs with thick, heavy coats or dogs with very short flat faces like pugs and bulldog types.
+- Be aware that leaving your dog in a vehicle during warm weather can lead to heat stroke and in some cases, can be fatal.
+Some types of dog are more prone to heat stroke: very old or young dogs, dogs with thick, heavy coats, or dogs with very short flat faces like pugs and bulldog types.
 Dogs with certain diseases or on some types of medication are also more at risk.

-- We strongly recommend to customers to visit their vet before travel for a pet health check to ensure the pet is in fit condition especially if your dog is one which is more prone to heat stroke.
+- We strongly recommend to customers to visit their vet for a pet health check to ensure the dog is in a fit condition to travel, especially if it is one which is more prone to heat stroke.

 Prepare for your trip: